Highway 90 (Israel–Palestine): History

+As of 2020, the section between Yotvata and Ketura (to the intersection with Highway 40) is undergoing widening.
+No date has been set yet for widening the long stretch of highway between Ketura and the Arava Junction.

 Checkpoints

 Route 90 has two permanent checkpoints: the Beit She'an-Bardala checkpoint in the north, near Sdei Trumot and the Bezeq Stream, and one in the south just north of Ein Gedi.
 Palestinians living in the West Bank are not allowed to pass these checkpoints unless permits from the Israeli authorities are obtained.
 According to B'Tselem, at the Beit She'an-Bardala checkpoint, during certain agricultural seasons, Palestinian trucks transporting agricultural produce are allowed to cross twice a week.

-In addition, Palestinians are often stopped and turned back (for not having the right papers) at the Beit Ha'arava checkpoint leading to the Dead Sea.
+Palestinians are often stopped and turned back for not having the correct papers, at the Beit Ha'arava checkpoint leading to the Dead Sea.

 Accidents

 Route 90 is one of Israel's most dangerous highways.
-Between 2003-2018, there were over 2,250 road accidents on Route 90, in which 223 people were killed, over 6,450 people were hurt, 700 of them seriously.
+Between 2003 and 2018, there were over 2,250 road accidents on Route 90, in which 223 people were killed and over 6,450 people were hurt, 700 of them seriously.
 Oz Dror, spokesperson for Or Yarok, the Association for Safer Driving in Israel, said in 2018: "Route 90 continues to claim victims and take lives as a result of a shaky infrastructure that is not forgiving of drivers' mistakes.
-It is always easier to blame the driver and the human factor, but the Ministry of Transport and Road Safety also has a responsibility.
-This is a road that was paved 50 years ago, and many years ago it was necessary to improve the infrastructure and turn it from a red road to a safe road.
-A separation railing must be installed between the lanes to prevent head-on accidents as early as tomorrow morning in order to prevent the next casualty.
+It is always easier to blame the driver and the human factor, but the Ministry of Transport and Road Safety is also responsible.
+The road was paved 50 years ago, and many years ago, it was necessary to improve the infrastructure and turn it from a red road to a safe road.
+A separation railing must be installed between the lanes to prevent head-on accidents as early as tomorrow morning to prevent the next casualty.
 Road accidents are not fate but failure."